admiralspark/NetSpark-Scripts/README.md

 + Allows a user to put in two hosts and it will trace the path that the packets take and provide: VRF information, firewall information, and physical ports taken
 + Periodic change of your local passwords; have a script use the API of your enterprise password management suite to login with the current local password, request a new one, change it, and save the config (Postponed until I can dig into API's for Keypass, LastPass, and Thycotic)
 + Automatic interface descriptions.
 Get the MAC address from the port, query the layer 3 termination for the IP address of the endpoint, and label the interface with the hostname of the device from rDNS or from a powershell query or something.

-##### LONG TERM POTENTIAL:
-Switch boots, pulls a DHCP address, is told by a DHCP attribute to pull a generic config file that contains an event script that fires after a couple of minutes.
-That script uses LLDP to figure out what his parent switch is, and what port he's connected to.
-Armed with the knowledge of what kind of device you are, who you're connected to and what port you'e talking to, you can construct a unique association with a config file without any advanced knowledge about the switch you're deploying.
-The switch would then pull its "real" config from the TFTP server, and register itself with an inventory management system.